 For those who like all the facts, the Northern Lights are also known as the Aurora Borealis.
 People agree the term was created from the name of the Goddess of Dawn in Roman mythology (Aurora) and the name given to one of the Greek wind Gods (Boreas).
 Some credit Galileo as creating the name in 1619, whereas other reports state that French scientist, Pierre Gassendi, was the first to use the term in 1621.

-Regardless of who named them, the Northern Lights are a spectacular, must-add-to-your-bucket-list, natural exhibition that you really must see.
+Regardless of who named them, the Northern Lights are a spectacular, must-add-to-your-bucket-list, natural exhibition.
 They often start as a shimmering smudge of green light in the northern sky, which starts to undulate and dance across the skies.
 Depending on the meteorological conditions, you may see blues and purples, or even fiery oranges and reds lighting up the sky.

-The Northern Lights in Scotland are affectionately known as the merry dancers, or “Mirrie Dancers” because they provide a unique and uplifting experience and many spectators are left speechless if they’ve been lucky enough to see them.
+The Northern Lights in Scotland are affectionately known as the merry dancers, or “Mirrie Dancers” because they provide a unique and uplifting experience.
+Many spectators are left speechless if they’ve been lucky enough to see them.

 Unsurprisingly, over the centuries many myths have built up around them.
 Some say the lights are the torches of Spirits seeking the souls of those who have recently died, to guide them to their final resting place.
 Others believe they are the spirits of children yet to be born, playing in Heaven.

 If all of this information makes you desperate to see the Northern Lights in Scotland, make sure you plan a visit to the Dark Sky Park at Galloway Forest Park on your next trip to Dumfries & Galloway.
-It is the ONLY Dark Sky Park in the UK and the fourth in the world!
+It is the first of its kind in the UK, Europe’s second Dark Sky Park, and the fourth in the world!

 The Park boasts limited light pollution which makes it a fabulous place to spot the Northern Lights.
 Put it this way, if you live in a big city centre, your Sky Quality Meter reading (aka amount of darkness) would be around 8 out of 25.
 A photographer’s dark room would measure around 24.
 The Forest Park has a Sky Quality Meter reading of around 22 – practically pitch black and ideal for viewing the skies without pesky light pollution.